-The periodontal master's is completed in three years and requires direct patient care during the duration of the program.
-A student in the periodontics program must complete a minimum of 50 credit hours of course work, including 12 credit hours of clinical practice and six credit hours of thesis work.
-The remaining credits will be from courses assigned by the course director which are specific to periodontology.
+Every periodontal resident must complete a minimum of 50 credit hours of course work, including 12 credit hours of clinical practice and six credit hours of thesis work.
+The remaining credits will be from courses assigned by the program director which are specific to periodontology.

 Graduation is dependent on receiving a master’s degree through the graduate school which involves an original research project and specified thesis requirements appropriate for this Master’s degree.

-Tayebi Research Group at Marquette University School of Dentistry with interest in interdisciplinary research in bio and nano materials including bone and periodontal tissue engineering.
+Tayebi Research Group at Marquette University School of Dentistry provides an opportunity for residents with an interest in interdisciplinary research in bio and nano materials including bone and periodontal tissue engineering.